Jon-Becker/research/papers/diving-into-decompilation/README.md

 # 0x03.
 Symbolic Execution

   The second step in the decompilation process is to generate a control flow graph (CFG) from the disassembled code.
 A CFG is a directed graph that represents the control flow of a program.
 Each node in the graph represents a block of instructions that are executed sequentially.
 Each edge in the graph represents a jump or branch, which is a conditional jump to another basic block.
-The CFG is used to represent the control flow of the program, and is used to determine the different paths that the program can take.
+The CFG is used to represent the control flow of the program and is used to determine the different paths that the program can take.

   This CFG is generated by heimdall-rs by executing the bytecode in a custom EVM implementation specifically designed for decompilation and bytecode analysis.
 Whenever the EVM encounters a `JUMPI` instruction, a new branch is created in the CFG.
 A new VM is created for each branch, and the program is executed until terminated.
 This process is repeated until all branches have been explored, and the CFG is complete.

   <details>
   <summary>
-    This process can be seen in the following code snippit from <a href="https://github.com/Jon-Becker/heimdall-rs/blob/main/heimdall/src/decompile/util.rs#L279-L420">heimdall-rs</a>:
+    This process can be seen in the following code snippet from <a href="https://github.com/Jon-Becker/heimdall-rs/blob/main/heimdall/src/decompile/util.rs#L279-L420">heimdall-rs</a>:
   </summary>

   ```rust